cloudmesh-community/book/chapters/modify-pi-image.md

-## Modifying the Pi Image without a PI
+## Modifying the Pi Image without a PI :o:

 TODO: status: 75